Strela military communications satellite family

 Batches of six satellites were originally launched by a single Tsyklon-3 rocket.
 During the orbital insertion, the Strela payloads would be separated from the upper stage of the launch vehicle, while the rocket's propulsion unit would be still operating (under low thrust), resulting in slightly different orbital parameters for each satellite.
 (383)

 Strela-3 satellites officially remained in testing phase during 1992-1996.
 In 1996, a decision was made to launch Strela-3 satellites on the Rockot launch vehicle from Plesetsk, instead of relying on the Ukrainian-built Tsyklon-3 rocket.
-The Strela-3 network reportedly included two groups of satellite, one of which remained operational as late as 2012.
+The Strela-3 network reportedly included two groups of satellites, one of which remained operational as late as 2012.
 By that time, 30 launches with Strela-3 had taken place successfully delivering 134 satellites of this type into orbit.
 Two failed missions resulted in the loss of nine Strela-3 birds.

 Strela project overview: